zly2006/reden-is-what-we-made/README.md

 ## Original Intention

 Provide a one-stop working environment for redstone machine developers and become the best redstone debugging and teaching tool.

+## Build

+Just run `./gradlew build` in the root directory of the project.

+### Note: This project currently only support the yarn mapping!
+If you are using other mappings, use this mod in your development environment will crash the game!

+You can contribute a compiler plugin and rewrite some thing like